Yes, you read the title correctly. I’m giving you 5 reasons the 40mm is better than the 50mm.

 Please note that in doing a comparison of the 40mm vs. 50mm, I am only comparing it to the Canon 50mm f/1.8.
 I am not comparing it to the Canon 50mm f/1.4 or Canon 50mm f/1.2, both of which are much more expensive prime lenses, particularly the f/1.2.

 1. The build quality is better.

 I’m not going to lie: the build quality of the 50mm is pretty terrible.
 Yes, it’s one of the cheapest lenses out there (which is partly why it’s so popular).
 I know, you get what you pay for.
 But the build quality is inexcusably bad.
 If you’ve ever held a 50mm lens, even if you don’t own one, you know that it’s all plastic.

 Why is it plastic?
 Honestly, I’ve never seen any other lens with such a cheap build, including the now quite outdated 18-55mm kit lens that came with my Canon Rebel t4i in 2012.
-I also have a 35, if not 45 year old, 50mm f/1.8 Canon lens that came with the Canon AE-1 I bought last year.
+I also have a 35, if not 45-year-old, 50mm f/1.8 Canon lens that came with my Canon AE-1.
 The Canon AE-1 was a very popular film camera manufactured in the mid-70s to mid-80s.
 This 50mm lens is built to last with a solid, metal construction.
 Not surprisingly, it’s still in fantastic shape.
 I have no doubt that it will still be in fantastic shape in another 40 years.

 2. It focuses more quickly, accurately, and quietly.